utiasSTARS/PhoenixDrone-sitl_gazebo/README.md

 gazebo worlds/iris.world
 ```

-Please refer to the documentation of the particular flight stack how to run it against this framework, e.g. [PX4](http://dev.px4.io/simulation-gazebo.html)
+Please refer to the documentation of the particular flight stack to learn how to run it against this framework, e.g. [PX4](http://dev.px4.io/simulation-gazebo.html)

 ## Packaging

 ### Deb

-To create a debian package for ubuntu and install it to your system.
+To create a debian package for Ubuntu and install it to your system:

 ```bash
 cd Build